 Senior Biosafety Officer, Select Agent Alternate Responsible Official

-He began his career working for an environmental health and safety consultant and then in 2000 was hired by University of Chicago Environmental Health and Safety, where he served for eight years in multiple roles including industrial hygienist, environmental health and safety officer, and alternate responsible official for the Select Agent Program.
+He began his career working for an EHS consultant and then in 2000 was hired by University of Chicago EHS, where he served for eight years in multiple roles including Industrial Hygienist, EHS Officer, and Biosafety Officer/Alternate Responsible Official for the Select Agent Program.

 John oversees all aspects of biosafety, biosecurity and incident response, including all communications related to the program, both internally within the program and externally with the Centers for Disease Control and Prevention and U.S. Department of Agriculture.
 He manages records related to laboratory and facility inspections, training of personnel, and enrollment of investigators.
-He also serves as liaison between the Howard T. Ricketts Laboratory and Argonne National Lab and the Department of Energy.
+He also serves as liaison between the HTRL and Argonne National Lab and the Department of Energy.

-John directed the UC Ebola response plan creating SOPs and training doctors, nurses and other clinical care workers to safely work with patients infected with high risk pathogens (i.e. Ebola, Anthrax).
-Lead trainer in the Duke Infectious Disease Response Training (DIDRT) Consortium funded by the National Institute of Environmental Health Sciences (NIEHS), a nationwide consortium which trained clinical care workers, emergency responders and other workers, how to work safely with and around high-risk infectious patients.
+John directed the UChicago Ebola response plan creating SOPs and training doctors, nurses and other clinical care workers to safely work with patients infected with high risk pathogens (i.e. Ebola, Anthrax).
+He was a Lead trainer in the Duke Infectious Disease Response Training (DIDRT) funded by the National Institute of Environmental Health Sciences (NIEHS), a nationwide consortium which trained clinical care workers, emergency responders and other workers, how to work safely with and around high-risk infectious patients.

-He is a registered biosafety professional with the American Biological Safety Association and has numerous certifications, including OSHA 40 – Hour HAZMAT, OSHA Hazardous Material Handling, OSHA 510 – Standards for General Industry, First Receiver Decontamination for Hospitals and FEMA Incident Command Systems for Health Care Organizations, as well as IATA/DOT Shipping Biological Materials.
+John has numerous other certifications, including OSHA 40 – Hour HAZMAT, OSHA Hazardous Material Handling, OSHA 510 – Standards for General Industry, First Receiver Decontamination for Hospitals and FEMA Incident Command Systems for Health Care Organizations, as well as IATA/DOT Shipping Biological Materials.
 He is also a Certified HAZWOPER/HAZMAT Train the Trainer.